GerHobbelt/bibutils/README.md

 ### I'm running MacOSX and I just get a terminal when I double-click on the programs.

 Simply put, this is not the way to run the programs.
 You want to run the terminal first and then issue the commands at the command line.
-It should be under Applications->Utilities->Terminal on most MacOSX systems I've seen.
+It should be under Applications🡲Utilities🡲Terminal on most MacOSX systems I've seen.
 If you just double-click the program, the terminal corresponds to the input to the tool.
 Not so useful.
 Some links to get you started running the terminal in a standard UNIX-like fashion are at [TerminalBasics.pdf](http://homepage.mac.com/rgriff/files/TerminalBasics.pdf), [macdevcenter.com](http://www.macdevcenter.com/pub/ct/51), and [ee.surrey.ac.uk](http://www.ee.surrey.ac.uk/Teaching/Unix/).

 ### This stuff is great, how can I help?